isomerpages/pa-shapinghearts/pages/Leong Sijun.md

 		<h1 class="text-center main_heading">Hi!
 I'm a Heartist<br>Leong Sijun</h1>
 		<img class="hero_img" src="https://i.ibb.co/n1HZZGc/Leong-Sijun.png">
 		<p>
-Sijun was born with Down Syndrome and had been challenging the deterioration of his eyesight and muscles in the past decade.
-He would paint very slowly stroke by stroke to fill up the whole canvas.
-He loves cars and paintings; if given a choice, he would want to become a car designer or an Interior Designer.
-He is a cheerful boy, like his paintings, colourful and bright; he feels happy with colours and sunshine.
+Sijun, born with Down Syndrome, has encountered challenges with deteriorating eyesight and muscle strength over the past decade.
+Despite these obstacles, he paints meticulously, stroke-by-stroke, to fill up the entire canvas.
+He harbors a deep passion for cars and paintings, aspiring to become a car designer or an interior designer if given the choice.
+Sijun's cheerful disposition mirrors the vibrancy of his paintings, as he finds joy in colors and sunshine.
 		</p>
 	</section>
 	</div>